joeldalley/php-SimpleDocumenter/README.md

 <b>Extensibility</b>

-Easily add support for tags that are not already in SimpleDocumenter's `$tags` array, using `addTag()`.<br/>
+Easily add support for tags that aren't in SimpleDocumenter's default tag list, using `addTag()`.<br/>
-And just as easily, you can add your own text analyzer functions to precisely direct how any given tag's text gets parsed.<br/>
+And just as easily, you can add your own text analyzer functions to precisely direct how any given tag's text gets parsed.
 (That said, to extend the SimpleDocumenter core, you will have to know all the details about a SimpleDocumenterTag object.)<br/>
-Example:

 ```php
 <?php